drunot/BetterAppWriter/README.md

 These are the currently planned features.
 This list is not final, and features might be added and/or removed.
 Nor is a timeline for when a feature will be implemented given:

-- Rebinding of exiting shortcuts
 - Additional shortcuts e.g., for increasing/decreasing the reading speed.
-- Option to have the system ignore all inputs that are assigned to a shortcut in AppWriter.
 - Translation support for all additional texts added by the addon so they follow the selected application language.
 (I'll only be able to do Danish and English myself)

 ## Building